shuaibohuang/GradeCalculator/README.md

 # GradeCalculator

-THis is an online calculation websites for student who wants to calculate the minimum final exam score they need to get a target
+This is an online calculation websites for student who wants to calculate the minimum final exam score they need to get a target letter grade.

+The website is powered by HTML and Javascript.